-The Sidewalk/ADA Improvements will take place on East Long Street between Carson Street and Saliman Road.
+The Sidewalk/ADA Improvements will take place on Woodside Drive between Airport Road and Highway 50 East and in the neighborhood between 5th Street and Little Lane.
 The City will construct new sidewalks, replace degraded sidewalks, and add corner curb cut ramps in an effort to improve pedestrian safety and ADA-compliant accessibility.
 This target area was identified in the Consolidated Plan as a low-income area where infrastructure improvements can improve pedestrian safety and create a more suitable living environment.